fatibaba/electrica/README.md

 You will need [Protégé](https://protege.stanford.edu) to view and modify the ontology files.

 1. Open Protégé.
-2. Load the electrica.owl file from the cloned repository.
+2. Load the ELECTRICA.owl file from the cloned repository.

 #### Access via BioPortal
 The ELECTRICA ontology can also be accessed via BioPortal at [ELECTRICA on BioPortal](https://bioportal.bioontology.org/ontologies/ELECTRICA).
 BioPortal provides built-in functionalities to view and explore the concepts within the ontology.
 Users can: